Kattar Karachi

 Kattar Karachi (lit.
-'Hardcore Karachi') is a Pakistani crime thriller short-film, directed by Abdul Wali Baloch and written by Bilal Atif.
+'Hardcore Karachi') is a 2024 Pakistani crime thriller short-film, directed by Abdul Wali Baloch and written by Bilal Atif.
 Set in the underworld in Karachi, the film stars Talha Anjum, Kinza Hashmi, and Imran Ashraf.

 It was released on 20 December 2024 by Hum Films, and produced by Talha Anjum and Dilawar Baloch.
+Despite underperforming, it won the Lux Style Award for Film of the Year.

 Premise

 Talha is a young aggressive man who works at a local restaurant in Karachi, Pakistan.
 Although he has a friend, he often spends time with his elderly neighbours as well, who live in their stereotypical mindset with their children.
 Talha dreams big of achieving a car, but gets troubled when he once argues with his friend about an expensive car he sees nearby a tea stall.
-Comes Tanya in his life, Talha spends all his savings to buy a ring for her, as he wants to propose his love.
+And then Tanya comes into his life, and Talha spends all his savings to buy a ring so he can profess his love to her and propose.
 However, he confronts a criminal gang of land-grabbers led by Sikandar.
-As Talha uncovers the dark reality of the underground crime world, he now has to fight off the goons.
-So, he and his locality friends decide to face off the criminals before they could take over the city.
+As Talha uncovers the dark reality of the crime underworld, he now has to fight off the goons.
+So, he and his locality friends decide to confront the criminals before they could take over the city.